 You must examine the document or documents.
 If the documents reasonably appear on their face to be genuine and to relate to the person presenting them, you must accept them.
 To do otherwise could be an unfair immigration-related employment practice.
 If a document does not reasonably appear on its face to be genuine and to relate to the person presenting it, you must not accept it.
-You may contact your local Immigration Service office for assistance.
-The addresses and telephone numbers of the Immigration Service office nearest you is available at the Immigration Service district office directory.

 No. Employees must present original documents.
 The only exception is an employee may present a certified copy of a birth certificate.

-Do I have to reverify the employment eligibility of a worker whose permanent resident card has expired?
+Do I have to re-verify the employment eligibility of a worker whose permanent resident card has expired?

-Can I refuse to hire a person who shows an employment authorization card that will expire in three months, if the job is permanent?
+Can I refuse to hire a person who shows an Employment Authorization Card that will expire in three months, if the job is permanent?

 No. An employer may not refuse to hire because work authorization will expire in the future.

-Nonagricultural employers must retain the I-9 file for 3 years after the date employment begins or 1 year after the person's employment is terminated, whichever is later.
+Employers must retain the I-9 file for 3 years after the date employment begins or 1 year after the person's employment is terminated, whichever is later.

 Yes.
 There are anti-discrimination rules.
-An employer could be fined or penalized for failing to hire an authorized worker for discriminatory reasons, for demanding specific documents, for asking to see more than the minimum documents, and for other reasons.
+An employer could be fined or penalized for failing to hire an authorized worker for discriminatory reasons, for demanding specific documents, for asking to see more than the minimum documents, for retaliation, and for other reasons.
 The Office of Special Counsel has caused employers to pay a total of over $1 million in back-pay to workers, has required employers to rehire workers, and has levied fines totaling hundreds of thousands of dollars.
 The amount of the fine will depend on whether the employer made a genuine error, if the workers were authorized to work, if there were repeated violations or warnings, and other factors.